Burnside Brewing

 Because even a lager-first brewery needs somewhere to let its hair down.

-What Makes It Special: Burnside will be the first to tell you they don't chase trends—but that doesn't mean they ignore what people love.
+What makes it special: Burnside will be the first to tell you they don't chase trends—but that doesn't mean they ignore what people love.
 The Happy Place Double IPA is the brewery's concession to the undeniable fact that hop-forward big IPAs have earned their place in the craft canon.
 Bold, resinous, and unapologetically intense against the backdrop of all that clean lager, Happy Place is Burnside having fun.
 It doesn't compete with Toller for your Wednesday evening.
 It's more of a Friday night thing.
 That it sells as well as it does tells you something about the range of people who've found their way into the Burnside orbit—and decided to stay.

 Meet the Brewers